This post may contain affiliate links.

 That’s what it says on the sign.
 Even the Laos government admit it’s not pretty.

 The last time we were in Vientiane on a whistle-stop RTW, we ticked off the sites, we drove past the Victory Gate in a tuk-tuk.
-We had “done” it and we weren’t impressed.
+We had “done” it and we weren’t massively impressed or keen to get a closer look.

 “ The best thing ever, Mum!”